 Finally, there is strong support among legislators from all parties for what most see as a common-sense solution to an avoidable problem.
-There is also strong public support, demonstrated in research conducted by Amárach Research on behalf of Epilepsy Ireland earlier this year, where 88% of 1,000 respondents said that they support our proposal.
+There is also strong public support, demonstrated in research conducted by Amárach Research on behalf of Epilepsy Ireland in 2021, where 88% of 1,000 respondents said that they support our proposal.

-The Free Travel scheme - with the necessary amendments - represents a ready-made vehicle to implement positive change in the lives of many people with epilepsy.
+As discussed at our meeting, we feel the Free Travel scheme - with the necessary amendments - represents a ready-made vehicle to implement positive change in the lives of many people with epilepsy.